HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ### Workaround \#1 - Disable Win + S (recommended)
 It turns out that the middle mouse button on some Thinkpads generates the equivalent key presses as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
-I've created a AutoHotKey script that simply consumes this key sequence and sends it to nirvana.
+I've created a AutoHotkey script that simply consumes this key sequence and sends it to nirvana.
 Luckily, the scrolling works just fine anyways.
 To apply this fix:

 1. Download and run [Windows10-WinS-disable.exe](https://github.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/blob/master/Windows10-WinS-disable.exe?raw=true).
 You should see it working immediately.